NiklasGollenstede/native-ext/README.md

 ### Installation

-1. **Download**: Unless you know that you need a specific version, get the latest (topmost) version matching your operating system from the [releases page](https://github.com/NiklasGollenstede/native-ext/releases).
+1. **Download**: Unless you know that you need a specific version, get the latest (topmost) version matching your operating system from the [releases page](https://github.com/NiklasGollenstede/native-ext/releases).\
+Alternatively, you can [build NativeExt](#building) yourself.
 2. **Installation**: Just double-click (run/open) the downloaded file.
 It should not require elevated privileges of any kind.
 After a few seconds, you should see a success message.
 3. **Extension registration**: For the browsers to allow the communication between your extensions and NativeExt, the extensions need to be registered.
 If the extension in question provided you with an registration script, run that and you are done.\
 *Otherwise*: